 "Families on their own in trying to find reliable home health care" HERE.

-In November 2013, News Channel 5 (Cleveland) ran a three-part series uncovering abuse, neglect, and failure to follow health regulations in Ohio's home care system.
-Despite reports of abuse, DODD failed to act.
-DODD declined request for an on-camera interview regarding provider certification.
+In November 2013, News Channel 5 in Cleveland ran a three-part series uncovering abuse, neglect, and failure to follow health regulations in Ohio's home care system.
 Michael Kirkman of Disability Rights Ohio said Channel 5's investigation raised serious questions.
 The report quotes Kirkman, "I think what your uncovering is that it's actually not working."
-DAA asks why DRO proposes to move more vulnerable Ohioans into Ohio's home care system which it admits is not working?
+DAA asks why in 2014 DRO proposed to move more vulnerable Ohioans into Ohio's home care system which it states it is not working?

 Watch News Channel 5's reports: